 If you’ve been involved in a Virginia Car Accident, you’ve come to the right place.
 At Abrenio Law, we believe in educating people so they can make the best decisions about their circumstances.
 To that end, we’ve created this website to help inform you.

-Take some time to review our most Frequently Asked Questions about Virginia Car Accidents.
+Take some time to review our Answers to Questions that You Didn’t Even Know that You Needed to Ask below.
 Then reach out to Abrenio Law for your Free Consultation at Ph.
 703-570-4180.

 The defendant’s car insurance wants me to sign a medical release and give a recorded statement.
 What should I do?

 Don’t sign anything and don’t agree to a recorded statement.
 Under Virginia insurance law, you are not required to do anything immediately to preserve your claim.
 Instead, click here to learn more about your rights.

 How long do I have to make my claim?

 Under Virginia law, you typically have two (2) years to file a lawsuit for your car accident.
 In some instances, it’s shorter (for example if you have a claim against a County employee).
 Click here to read more details about what you need to do to preserve your claim.